sobotka/AgX-S2O3/README.md

 ## Additive Stimuli

 By using a simplistic matrix approach, we can add additive energy to the opponent stimuli.
-This relates to our segmentation-decomposition cogntive mechanisms, and formulates a cognitive "grammar" when a channel by channel lookup formula is employed.
+This relates to our segmentation-decomposition cognitive mechanisms, and formulates a cognitive "grammar" when a channel by channel lookup or formula is employed.

 ## Rotation and Control of the Basis Vectors